Nordic Game is proud to feature a partner story by Maxim Priakhin, Software Development Team Lead at InnoGames:

 Nordic Game would not be celebrating its eighteenth edition without the tremendous support of our sponsors and partners.
 Many of them have already signed-up for next year, but we’re always ready to welcome new partners.

 Contact Nordic Game’s Teddy Florea here for more info about the wealth of opportunities available to put your brand in front of the entire Nordic developer community and their global peers at Nordic Game.

 Nordic Game is the leading games conference in Europe, and 2020 marks its seventeenth and eighteenth editions.
 Gathering thousands of industry professionals in Malmö annually, Nordic Game is the one and only “home turf” meeting place for the highly successful game developers of Denmark, Finland, Iceland, Norway and Sweden.

-Get all the latest Nordic Game, NGDC and Nordic games industry news, including updates about NG20+ in November at nordicgame.com.
+Get all the latest Nordic Game, NGDC and Nordic games industry news, including updates about our conferences in 2021 at nordicgame.com.